 Auburn Car Accident and Personal Injury Lawyer

 If you are a resident of Auburn who has been injured you may have been involved in an accident in town or while traveling to Sacramento.
 Or maybe you are a Sacramento resident who was involved in a wreck while traveling through Auburn to Lake Tahoe.
-Regardless of where the crash occurred, my firm helps auto accident victims secure the medical care and compensation they deserve.
+Regardless of where the crash occurred, our Auburn personal injury attorneys help auto accident victims secure the medical care and compensation they deserve.

 Some of the more highly trafficked roads in Auburn include Auburn Folsom Road, Nevada Street, Elm Ave, Edgewood Road, and Lincoln Way.
 These roads are necessarily dangerous, however, the more traffic there is, the likelihood of a car accident happening increases.
 These roads contain many intersections which are often where rear-end and head-on collisions take place.